Public Art in Beverly Hills

 Beverly Hills City Hall

 Presiding over the city’s civic life since 1932, Beverly Hills City Hall has been a beloved local landmark designed by architect William Gage.
-Beautiful in pictures but even more stunning in person, explore the center’s terrazzo floors and intricate ceilings as you view several public works, including Joan Brown’s The Obelisk, a mosaic tower depicting a seagull in flight above green palm trees, Charles Arnoldi’s Home, located south of the Beverly Hills Public Library and Richard Serra’s triangular sheets of steel, Twins, created in dedication to the artist’s twin nephews.
+Beautiful in pictures but even more stunning in person, explore the center’s terrazzo floors and intricate ceilings as you view several public works, including Joan Brown’s Center Obelisk, a mosaic tower depicting a seagull in flight above green palm trees, Charles Arnoldi’s Home, located south of the Beverly Hills Public Library and Ai Weiwei's Iron Root, which conveys the complexities and intricacies of trees.
+The piece is made of rust-covered cast iron, reminding viewers of a natural wood color, while at the same time evoking a feeling of being human-made.

 Burton Way and Rexford Drive

-Carefully make your way to the Burton Way grass median and you will instantly spot Sisyphus, a bright red modern steel sculpture by Alexander Liberman, a gift donated by the husband of the city’s former mayor, Vicki Reynolds.
+Carefully make your way to the Burton Way grass median and you will instantly spot Sisyphus, a bright red modern steel sculpture salvaged from tank drums, giant pipes, steel beams and other huge metal forms unified by a single color by Alexander Liberman.
+This piece was a gift donated by the husband of the city’s former mayor, Vicki Reynolds.
 A few yards east of Sisyphus is William Kentridge’s World on its Hind Legs, the only major outdoor sculpture by Kentridge in the U.S. The three-dimensional work is meant to be observed from all directions, providing viewers “moments of dynamic abstraction and moments that appear to be almost two-dimensional,” as stated in an article by Beverly Press.
-Next, head to Rexford Park, where you will find Baile Oakes’ Spiral of Life gracing the lawn.
+Next, head to Rexford Park, where you will find Baile Oakes’ Spiral of Life, which embraces nature in its sweep and gentle grace, as well as in its unadulterated employment of redwood.

 The Golden Triangle

-Down Beverly Drive, viewers can admire Unconscious by Franz West, located at the “Gateway” of Beverly Hills at the corner of Wilshire Boulevard and Beverly Drive.
-The orange looping ribbon-shaped sculpture integrates three seats to encourage conversation, socialization and interaction.
+Viewers can also admire Unconscious by Franz West, located at the “Gateway” of Beverly Hills at the corner of Wilshire Boulevard and Beverly Drive.
+The orange looping ribbon-shaped sculpture shaped like a charismatic worm integrates three seats to encourage conversation, socialization and interaction.

-To discover more art and culture in Beverly Hills, view our self-guided walking tour.
+To discover more art and culture in Beverly Hills, view our Happy Trails self-guided walking tour.